François Miron: Selected works

 In 2008 he won a Juno Award for his photographic work on the cover of the Arcade Fire CD: Neon Bible.

-In 2007 he started working on a feature-length documentary about legendary avant-garde filmmaker Paul Sharits.
+In 2007 he started working on a feature-length documentary about avant-garde filmmaker Paul Sharits.
 The film was completed, and the world premiere took place at The 44th International Film Festival Rotterdam 21 January – 1 February 2015.
 The film has then been featured in several festivals over the world: Japan, Korea, Israel, France etc. The film won the top award (FILAF D'Or) at FILAF 2015 International Art Book and Film Festival in Perpignan, France.

 Teachings

-Since 1993, François Miron has been teaching at The Mel Hoppenheim School of Cinema at Concordia University in Montreal, there he created a legendary optical printing course, many students were exposed to this art form for the first time and had their artistic vision completely changed and became somewhat notable "experimental filmmakers" themselves (or so they think).
+Since 1993, François Miron has been teaching at The Mel Hoppenheim School of Cinema at Concordia University in Montreal, there he created an optical printing course.

 With the rise of new technologies and the near death of celluloid-based film, after a near 20-year run, the course disappeared in 2012.

 Miron is still very active as a teacher, teaching basic filmmaking and also advanced cinematography among other courses.